 As we enter November, and holiday decorations start to pop up around Los Angeles, our thoughts inevitably turn to what we’ll be eating on Thanksgiving.
-Serving butternut squash, which can be baked, roasted, steamed and boiled, is a colorful way to round out your holiday offerings and is an excellent and healthy substitute to any potato dish.
+Serving a variety of winter squash, which can be baked, roasted, steamed and boiled, is a colorful way to round out your holiday offerings and is an excellent and healthy substitute to any potato dish.

-It is low in salt, fat and calories, and better yet, can be stored for up to 3 months, making it an excellent choice for procrastinating cooks.
-Additionally, it is a great source of complex carbohydrates, fiber and antioxidants.
-Butternut squash is also packed with Vitamin A, which is said to help with vision and prevent against lung cancer.
+It is low in salt, fat and calories, and it is a great source of complex carbohydrates, fiber and antioxidants.
+Squash is also packed with Vitamin A, which is said to help with vision and prevent against lung cancer.

 Another excellent addition to any holiday meal is broccoli and with nearly 90 percent of all broccoli grown right here in California, you can rest assured that the veggie you’re buying is local.